|

 If the widow or widower remarries and the remarriage is annulled, the former widow or widower may apply for restoration of preference.
 Evidence of divorce of the widow or widower is not a basis to restore widow or widower preference, since the act of remarriage, rather than a remarried state, terminates eligibility for preference.
 Thus, widow or widower preference can only be restored if the act of marriage is annulled.

-Mothers of veterans are eligible for 10-point preference under the conditions described below.
+Parents of military veterans are eligible for 10-point preference under the conditions described below.

-- Mother of a deceased veteran.
-The mother of a veteran who died under honorable conditions while on active duty during a war or during the period April 28, 1952, through July 1, 1955, or in a campaign or expedition for which a campaign medal has been authorized; and
+- Parent of a deceased veteran.
+The parent of a military veteran who died under honorable conditions while on active duty during a war or during the period April 28, 1952, through July 1, 1955, or in a campaign or expedition for which a campaign medal has been authorized, and:

-- Mother of a disabled veteran.
-The mother of a living disabled veteran if the veteran was separated with an honorable or general discharge from active duty performed at any time and is permanently and totally disabled from a service-connected injury or illness, the mother is or was married to the father of the veteran, and meets one of the following criteria:
+- Parent of a disabled veteran.
+The parent of a living disabled military veteran if the veteran was separated with an honorable or general discharge from active duty performed at any time and is permanently and totally disabled from a service-connected injury or illness, and: